bahim22/work/Docs2/AplusQues.md

 13. RDP uses port 3389, which has to be pre-configured on each firewall end to allow access thru that port
     1. Remote that lets you use the GUI the user is using, not just CLI
 14. SSH needs port 22 opened to allow access
-15. The `MAC` (Media Access Control) address: 48-bit # (written as six 2-digit hexadecimal numbers) that uniquely ID's a device on a local area network
+15. The `MAC` (Media Access Control) address: 48-bit # (written as six 2-digit hexadecimal numbers) that uniquely ID's a device on a LAN
-    1. IP address is used to locate the proper network (layer 3)
+    1. IP address used to locate the proper network (layer 3)
     2. MAC address is used to locate the device on the local area network (layer 2)
 16. `socket number` uniquely IDs one end of a communication session running on a network.
 A socket number shows the IP address & port number of one end of a session.
     1. ex.
 66.83.10.24:443 is a socket number that shows a connection est. over HTTPS to the IP address.
 17. HTTP uses port 80
 18. The subnet mask that defines a full class C network is 255.255.255.0, while a full class B subnet mask would be 255.255.0.0.
-19. enabling MAC filtering only allows devices listed in routers filtering table access
+19. enabling MAC filtering only allows access to devices listed in the routers filtering table
 20. `RJ11/45` are common for phone lines & ethernet & use tristed pair cabling
 21. `RFC1918` private address sets for IP addresses start with 192.168 (v4)
 22. default gateway address is address that computer would send traffic to